mohanadelemary/marketing-science-learning-plan/5_clv_bidding_optimization/notes.md

 - Allocates budget with strategic precision
 - Forecasts growth
 - And adapts in real-time

+Welcome to the smart growth engine at GetYourGuide.

 ---
 ### let’s sum it all up in a nutshell: